 Telewest Blueyonder NTL Virgin Media

 I started with a dial-up connection from local company, Pinnacle, but moved to a Blueyonder cable connection when broadband came along.
-After several upgrades it now runs at 100Mb/s but that is shared by several computers in the house , nopne of which have a network adaptor capable of getting the full throughput.
+After several upgrades it got up to 100Mb/s but that was shared by several computers in the house , none of which had a network adaptor capable of getting the full throughput, so I downgraded back to 60Mb/s.

 Sony Experia J